yahya-tamur/advent/README.md

 Right now, it contains all of the solutions for 2020, 2021, 2022, and 2023.

-Each user on the website gets a different input for each problem, and a 'solution' consists of finding an solution for that input and submitting.
+Each user on the website gets a different input for each problem, and a 'solution' consists of finding an solution for that input and submitting to the website.

 This repository contains some code to help organize the inputs: